Last Updated: 4/17/16

 I removed the pump from the 50 gallon tub pond on 10/9/11.
 I could not find the intake sponge or the uplift tube.
 The raccoon kept removing them.

 I cleaned out the 50 gallon tub pond on 3/6/12.
 I thought it would take a few hours but it took three hours!
 I found probably 8 wood frog egg balls in that pond and also took another 5 or so out of the 153 gallon pond.
 They were just starting to fall apart so if I had waited a few days, it would have been too late.
 I wanted to wait as this morning, it was 25 degrees F at dawn and only 45 degrees F at 2 pm when I started.
 The 50 gallon tub pond was iced over in the morning.
 Because we really had no winter this year, the plants and animals in the tub pond all survived the winter which meant a lot more hand picking out animals.
 I found dozens of green frog tadpoles from very tiny to ready to morph.
 They all hatched from eggs last summer or early fall.
 There were a lot of small pond snails but only a few ramshorn (two species) and Melantho snails.
 I took some photos of a few large leeches.
 Those leeches feed on debris (not fish, after all this pond is fishless).
 The pond was full of tons of hornwort in good condition.
 There were three two gallon pots in the bottom of the pond.
 The one with the waterlily was dead.
 The other two were iris.
 I repotted the iris in to all three two gallon pots but had to toss a lot of it as it was overgrown.
 I had not repotted them last year (2011) so the iris were big.
 I do not know if they will flower this year due to the repotting but they flowered well last year.
 I potted all three pots in real dirt.
 One was formerly in aquatic planting soil (like clay litter).
 I found the uplift tube for the little pump that I use in the 50 gallon pond in the summer and also the intake sponge.
 The raccoon removed both last summer, and I could not find them!
-I will wait to put the pump back in; it is still too early.
+I would wait to put the pump back in; it was still too early.

 I took these photos on 3/6/12 when I cleaned out the 50 gallon pond.